 One last thing: back that torque wrench oﬀ to zero when you’re done or the calibration will be out next time.

 Many wood chippers have an over-run braking system which will need adjusting from time to time.
 A guide as to whether your brakes need attention is if your handbrake has a lot of travel.
 The other sign that adjustment is needed is when the wood chipper thumps into you as you brake.
 The brakes not only help keep the wood chipper in place when unhitched, but they also assist you in stopping while you’re on the road.

 The manufacturer of your wood chipper has taken time to test the durability and performance of each component.
 Yes, you can probably cut corners here and there, but if you have a failure later and that is somehow linked to a non-genuine part you may have diﬃculty with a warranty claim.

 Have you looked at the anvil?
 It is more durable than the blades but will still wear over time.
-When it does you can experience issues feeding material and a deterioration of your chip quality.
+When it does you can experience issues feeding material in to your wood chipper and a deterioration of your chip quality.

 This is an obvious one but worth remembering.
 You’ve worked hard to get your equipment; you wouldn’t leave your truck unlocked, so make sure you’ve used the hitch lock to stop opportunists from helping themselves.

 All Timberwolf wood chippers feature a centralised greasing point, making it easy to maintain all the bearings and splines on your machine.
 Detail of when and how much grease to apply to your machine can be found in your owners manual.